Project-HAMi/HAMi-core/docs/DEPLOYMENT_DRAC.md

 ### Task Prolog (Creates Secure Config Files)

+**Note:** With `/etc/ld.so.preload`, the library is already loaded system-wide.
+The prolog only needs to create the config file to activate limits for the job.
+No `LD_PRELOAD` or wrapper functions are needed.

 Create `/etc/slurm/task_prolog.sh` (or update existing):

 **Critical**: softmig uses secure config files in `/var/run/softmig/{jobid}_{arrayid}.conf` **instead of environment variables**.